Home

 Among the first things a good agent does is to provide you with his/her credentials and to obtain profile information on you.
 Naturally, planners collect information in various ways.

-However, a cruise planner that asks questions and writes down the information is preferable to one that simply gives you a questionnaire.
+However, an agent that asks questions and writes down the information is preferable to one that simply gives you a questionnaire.

 Click this link for a discussion of profile questions and the thinking behind them.